 Each NCB is also highly encouraged to implement wherever possible direct NMBS web services to permit the seamless flow of data between each NCB and NSPA.
-The NMBS Client application will remain post NDER implementation for any country that cannot implement direct NMBS web services.
-Whether a country uses the NMBS Client or web service is at national discretion.
+The NMBS Client as well as the web application will remain post NDER implementation for any country that cannot or does not wish to implement direct NMBS web services.
+The usage of NMBS Client, web application or web service is at national discretion.

 How long will it take to test my Codification Software?

 The codification software test strategy, processes and user cases will be developed by the NDER team in 2019.
 NDER will utilise the future NSPA Automatic Testing Tool (ATT) to validate business rules and schema compliance for NDER.
 As NDER is a fundamental change to the way the NCS does business and communicates its data, testing will be a lengthy and intensive process, with every NCB’s software requiring individual testing across the full range of business processes.
 Testing must be completed by 31 July 2021.

 The proposed sequence of development testing is shown below:

 The development of the ATT is expected to progress throughout 2019 as shown below:

 What does AC/135 Panel A need to do for NDER?